Beginner’s Guide to Starting Your Own Jewelry Business

 In most situations, the only information you need to register your business is your business name, business purpose, and business structure.
 Remember, registering your business isn’t just for tax purposes, it also helps protect you and your business, too.

 Many independent business owners register as sole proprietors where one person handles and is responsible for all of the company’s profits and debts.
 This is the easiest option and doesn’t require much paperwork aside from industry specific licenses.
 However, this option doesn’t offer liability protection which can put you and your personal assets at jeopardy.

 The other, safer option is to register as a Limited Liability Corporation (LLC).
-As an LLC you register at the state level and it exists separately from the owner(s) of the company so in the event of a liability such as a debt, the business is responsible not your personal assets.
+As an LLC you register at the state level.
+Your business exists separately from the owner(s) of the company, so in the event of a liability such as a debt, the business is responsible not your personal assets.